Zeina Akar: Early life and career

 Zeina Akar was born in Koura.
 She has a bachelor's degree in marketing and management from the Lebanese American University.
 In 1998, she and her husband founded the Social and Cultural Development Association (INMA), a development NGO to provide educational, health and economic services in Kefraya and Lebanon.
-She was the executive director of the research and consultancy firm "Information International", which was founded by her husband.
+She was the executive director of the research and consultancy firm "Information International", which was founded by she and her husband.